Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV

 The identical data set used for the LHAASO proton energy spectrum measurement is adopted in the light spectrum measurement reported here.
-The aperture of the event acquisition and effective observational time are the same as well~\cite{LHAASO:2025byy}.
-To keep the energy scale consistent in the measurement for both protons and helium nuclei, the same energy reconstruction procedure is adopted~\cite{LHAASO:2025byy}.
-The proton shower energy has been reconstructed with a systematic bias less than 1\% and a nearly perfectly symmetrical Gaussian resolution function.
-The width of the function is 15\% at $\sim$0.1 PeV, gradually reduced to 10\% around 1 PeV and remaining constant at higher energies~\cite{LHAASO:2025byy}.
-The bias for showers induced by the light component is found to be the same as that of the proton showers at $\sim$1.7\% in the energy range above 0.1 PeV.
-Details regarding the energy resolution and shower parameters, i.e., muon content $P_{\mu e}$, and the shower energy estimator, i.e., the combination of the number of photons in the Cherenkov image and the muon content of the shower $N_{c\mu}$~\cite{Wang:2023qeg}, are all available in Supplemental Material~\cite{Helium}.
-Simulations of shower development and detection in the LHAASO array are carried out using high-energy interaction models EPOS--LHC~\cite{Pierog:2013ria}, QGSJET--II--04~\cite{Ostapchenko:2013pia} and SIBYLL 2.3d~\cite{Riehn:2019jet} with sufficient statistics, which are the same as those used in the proton energy spectrum analysis~\cite{LHAASO:2025byy}.
-They are useful in optimizing the event selection for the light event sample as also detailed in the Supplemental Material~\cite{Helium}.
+To ensure a consistent energy scale for the measurements of both protons and helium nuclei, the same energy reconstruction procedure is adopted~\cite{LHAASO:2025byy}.~The shower energy estimator is defined as $N_{c\mu}$~\cite{Wang:2023qeg}, combining the number of Cherenkov photons in the shower image and the shower muon content.
+For the proton and light showers, the energy has been reconstructed with a systematic bias of approximately 1\% and 1.7\%, respectively.~The energy resolution obeys nearly perfectly symmetrical Gaussian functions with the $\sigma$ parameters of 15\% at $\sim$0.1 PeV, gradually decreasing to 10\% around 1 PeV and then remaining constant at higher energies.
+More details are available in the Supplemental Material~\cite{Helium} (hereafter referred to as SM).